skalenetwork/skale-consensus/docs/block_signature_verification.md

 ### 2.1 DaThresholdSignature description.

-During the block proposal phase, each time a node receives a proposal from another node, it will sign and return to the proposer node a signature share that verifies receipt.
+During the block proposal phase:

+* proposal node will submit the proposal to all other nodes
+* when a receiving node receives a proposal, it will:
+  * sign it, creating $DaThresholdSignatureShare$
+  * return $DaThresholdSignatureShare$ to the proposer node.
-When a block proposer receives 11 such signature shares  (including its own signature share), it will combine the  shares into an object DaThresholdSignature.
+* when the proposer node receives $2t+1$(11) such signature shares, including its owen share,it will combine the  shares into $DaThresholdSignature$.
+* the proposer will then send the $DaThresholdSignature$ to all other nodes.

+### 2.1 DaThresholdSignature description.

-The object proves the fact that the proposal has been distributed to at least 11 out of 16 nodes.
-It also proves the fact, that the proposal is unique, since an honest receiving node will only sign a single proposal for a given block number and proposer index.
+it also proves the fact, that the proposal is unique, since an honest receiving node will only sign a single proposal for a given block number and proposer index.

 ### 2.2 Distribution of block proposals.